pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 $(selector).method0(args0).method1(args1).method2(args2);
 ~~~

-In the expression above, `method0` is invoked on the jQuery object returned by `$(selector).` Once `method0` is done, it returns the object it was invoked on, allowing `method1` to be invoked on the same object.
+In the expression above, `method0` is invoked on the jQuery object returned by `$(selector)`.
+Once `method0` is done, it returns the object it was invoked on, allowing `method1` to be invoked on the same object.
 Likewise, `method1` returns the object, allowing `method2` to be invoked on it in turn.
 You’ll use these kinds of expressions a lot with jQuery, so it’s important to understand them.

-This style of programming where data structures, especially arrays, are passed through a pipeline made from a daisy chain of method invocations is popular with JavaScript programmers.
+This style of programming, where data structures, especially arrays, are passed through a pipeline made from a daisy chain of method invocations is popular with JavaScript programmers.
 It’s often called "jQuery syntax."

 Note that in some cases, methods return a different selection to the one they’re invoked on.
 For example, the `not` method removes elements from a selection, and the `find` method finds elements based on the selection.
 These methods return a different jQuery object that represents the new selection, allowing the pipeline to continue operating.
 Take the following expression as an example: